isocpp/CppCoreGuidelines/CppCoreGuidelines.md

 ??? should this section be in the main guide???

-This section contains rules for people who need high performance or low-latency.
+This section contains rules for people who have performance requirements.
+These can be latency, throughput, binary size, power, and others.
 That is, these are rules that relate to how to use as little time and as few resources as possible to achieve a task in a predictably short time.
 The rules in this section are more restrictive and intrusive than what is needed for many (most) applications.
 Do not naïvely try to follow them in general code: achieving the goals of low latency requires extra work.

 Performance rule summary: